fxi/shinyCluster/README.md

 ### R only

-To manually start the shiny application, launch utils/runApp.R with the port to listen from the root of this project (expected working dir) with this command:
+To manually start the shiny application, launch `utils/runApp.R` from the root of this project, with the port to listen and the path to your app:

-`Rscript utils/runApp.R 3838`
+`Rscript utils/runApp.R 3838 inst/example`

 ### Node.js only